Hussla/Films-Actors-Forms/docs/walkthrough.md

 ```

 3. **Key Learning Points:**

-Regarding NUnit testing I experienced the 'circular dependancy' issue to which I recieved guidance from both my lecturers, I larnt after referring to the official documentation that:
+Regarding NUnit testing I experienced the 'circular dependancy' issue to which I recieved guidance from both of my lecturers, I learnt after referring to the official documentation that:
    - Test projects should reference the class library, not the main application
    - Circular dependencies occur when projects reference each other inappropriately
    - Official documentation provides authoritative guidance for project structure